Easter Monday: Germany

 In Germany, people go out into the fields early in the morning and hold Easter egg races.
 For Roman Catholics, Easter Monday is also a Holy Day of Obligation in Germany.

 Ireland

-In the Republic of Ireland it is a day of remembrance for the men and women who died in the Easter Rising which began on Easter Monday 1916.
+In Ireland it is a day of remembrance for the men and women who died in the Easter Rising, which began on Easter Monday 1916.
 Until 1966, there was a parade of veterans, past the headquarters of the Irish Republican Army at the General Post Office (GPO) on O'Connell Street, and a reading of the Proclamation of the Irish Republic.

 Italy

-In Italy, Easter Monday is an official public holiday and is called “Pasquetta”.
-It is customary to prepare a family picnic in the countryside or barbecues with friends.
+In Italy, Easter Monday is an official public holiday and is called “Lunedì dell'Angelo” (“Monday of the Angel”), “Lunedì in Albis” or more commonly “Pasquetta”.
+It is customary to hold a family picnic in the countryside or have barbecues with friends.

 New Zealand

 In New Zealand it is a National Public Holiday.
 Schools often extend the weekend to the Tuesday to give students a 5-day break.